milomarten/SCAR-Character-Sheets/README.md

 ### Basic
 The basic tab contains the blocks for your general attributes.
 - Quick Reference Stats includes your HP, Exhaustion, Evasions, Integritys, Soul Save, and Boosts per session.
+Max HP, Exhaustion Penalty, Evasions, Integrities, Soul Saves, and Boosts Per Session are all automatically calculated for you.
 - Movement breaks your movement distances out by type.
 When you Speed stat changes, the bonus will also appear here, as +/- the additional feet of movement you gain.
 - Make Skill Check is a utility button that performs a dot roll for a certain skill check.
 The system will prompt you for the Attribute, Expertise, and Skill you want to use, as well as the difficulty of the check.
 - Do Dot Roll is a utility button that performs any dot roll you wish.
 The system will prompt you for the pool size, the difficulty, and the explosion threshold.